Threats, advantages seen in China’s shrinking population

 “China’s increasingly becoming a higher-tech nation, so concentrating on improving the educational system, particularly in impoverished rural areas, and even in cities, is vital.
 So as well is increasing productivity.
 Wealthier people will buy more, which also increases GDP,” said June Teufel Dreyer, a Chinese politics specialist at the University of Miami.

-With the trend expected to continue, the U.N. estimates China’s population will fall to around 1.313 billion by 2050 and keep shrinking from there.
+With the trend expected to continue, the U.N. estimates China’s population will fall from 1.41 billion to about 1.31 billion by 2050 and keep shrinking from there.

-Beijing previously tried to rein its population.
+Beijing previously tried to rein in its population growth.
 Worries that China’s population was getting too big prompted it to adopt its “one-child policy” in the late 1970s.
-Beijing says the policy prevented 400 million additional births, but demographers disagree about how much of the drop in birth rates is explained by policy.
+Beijing says the policy prevented 400 million additional births, but demographers disagree about how much of the drop in birth rates is explained by the policy.

-The one-child policy accelerated existing societal changes, notably the flocking of people to live in cities during the economic boom, demographers argue.
+The one-child policy came on top of existing societal changes, notably the flocking of people to live in cities during the economic boom, demographers say.

 “Of course, the one-child policy had an effect,” said Sabine Henning, who heads the demographic change section at the U.N.
 Economic and Social Commission for Asia and the Pacific in Bangkok.
 “But lifestyles have changed.
 Living expenses have increased so people are less inclined to have children.
-All of this has resulted, of course, in a further decline in fertility since the one- child policy stopped.”
+All of this has resulted … in a further decline in fertility since the one-child policy stopped.”

 Experience in Europe and Japan shows how difficult it is to change mindsets and reverse the decline with government incentives and campaigns.

 Faced with a crashing birthrate, the policy was abandoned seven years ago, but efforts to encourage bigger families have been largely unsuccessful, like similar efforts in other countries.
+Europe and Japan have also struggled to change mindsets and reverse the decline with government incentives and campaigns.

 “It amazes me how everyone seems to agree that the planet already has too many people whose demands for even the basics of existence like food, water and shelter are placing intolerable demands on the ecosystem — yet as soon as the population of a country begins to decline, its government reacts with near panic,” Dreyer said.